zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

 5. Follow the instructions in [Design-time App configuration](#app-configuration) to set up your app.

 ### Installing Mx Model Reflection{#mxmodelreflection}

+{{% alert color="warning" %}}
+The Mx Model Reflection module is no longer required for the OIDC SSO module starting from version 4.0.0.
+However, it is still included temporarily for backward compatibility and will be removed in future versions.
+{{% /alert %}}

 Once the Mx Model Reflection module has been imported into your app, you need to configure it.